Nenkai/ffxvi-modding/docs/tutorials/nex/nxd_editing.md

 !!! tip

-    * Some tables are described [here](tables.md)
+    * Some tables are described [here](tables.md) - **highly recommended to read, especially the union bit**
     * Refer to the [table layouts here](https://github.com/Nenkai/FF16Tools/tree/master/FF16Tools.Files/Nex/Layouts) for the column value types.
-Note: this has been mapped mostly manually. **Please contribute!** Many columns are still unknown.
+Note: this has been mapped mostly manually. **Please contribute!** Many columns are still unknown. **There may be comments about some columns in each layout; recommended to read**

 ## Requirements